asielh1n1/Drone/README.md

 # Drone
-Service via REST API that allows clients to communicate with the drones (i.e. **dispatch controller**).
+Service via REST API that allows clients to communicate with the drones.
+Read the case study within the project itself.
 ## Install
 * Install SDK [.NET Core 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 * Download the project from the repository